mvgorcum/Sessile.drop.analysis/README.md

 The contact line speed is calculated using a linear regression of the contact line position.
 The non-gui script calculates the speed in pixels/frame, and the volume in pixels^3, so be sure to convert it.

+## License
+This project is licensed under the GPLv2 license - see the LICENSE.md file for details